submariner-io/enhancements/lighthouse/aggregate-service-import.md

   if needed.
 The service VIPs from the exporting clusters should be stored in `EndpointSlices`, with a separate `EndpointSlice` per exporting cluster.

-It is worth noting that:

-- Headless services already have `EndpointSlices` containing the correct pod IP addresses, and contain no VIP information in the multiple `ServiceImports`.
-A merged  `ServiceImport` for headless services would comprise a merge of the port definitions in those `ServiceImports`.

 - The current GlobalNet implementation exports `EndpointSlices` for normal services that contain pod IP addresses from the originating cluster.
+The `EndpointSlice` purpose will need to change to contain the Globalnet service VIP for the originating cluster.

+Headless services already have `EndpointSlices` containing the correct pod IP addresses, and contain no VIP information in the multiple `ServiceImports`.
+A merged `ServiceImport` for headless services just needs to list the originating clusters in its status.

 ## Proposal